mky120799/Meesho-Ecommerce-Store/README.md

-# 🛍️ Meesho Clone

-A fully responsive e-commerce web application inspired by [Meesho](https://www.meesho.com/).
-Built using React, Tailwind CSS, and Vite.
-The application includes product filtering, category browsing, search functionality, and infinite scrolling for a seamless user experience.

 # 🛍️ Meesho Clone (Frontend)

 A responsive and feature-rich e-commerce platform frontend built with **React**, **Tailwind CSS**, and **Vite**, inspired by [Meesho](https://www.meesho.com/).
 It simulates a shopping experience complete with product listing, filtering, category browsing, search functionality, infinite scrolling, and more.